material-components/material-components-ios/components/Buttons/README.md

 ### Theming extensions

-You can theme an MDCButton to match one of the Material Design button styles using your app's schemes in the button theming extension.
-To add it to your project add the following line to your Podfile:
+You can theme an MDCButton to match one of the Material Design button styles using your app's schemes and the button theming extension.
+To add the theming extension to your project add the following line to your Podfile:

 ```bash
 pod 'MaterialComponents/Buttons+Theming'